thelowsunoverthemoon/parsnip/doc/README.md

 %PARSNIP_STOP: # = var%
 ```

 Stops audio, meaning audio process is stopped.
-Do this when you no longer need music and if you want to exit the batch file.
+Do this when you no longer need that specific audio.
+You MUST stop all audio when you want to programmatically exit the batch file (since they're all separate threads).

-* **var** variable name stores the object
+* **var** variable name

 ---